costinm/upds/README.md

 K8S and mesh are already based on keypairs - only need to support EC256 and instead of PLC can use regular certificates.
 I think it's useful to also support the PLC and some interop - so tools and cool apps for ATproto can be adapted - but it doesn't seem required to support all options.
-In particular a PLC variatint as a way to track and distribute workload and service public keys and handle rotations - without the requirement of a mesh-wide CA - is interesting to explore.
+A PLC variat, as a way to track and distribute workload and service public keys and handle rotations - without the requirement of a mesh-wide CA - is interesting to explore, but not a priority - mesh CAs are stable enough.

 Authentication will use mTLS and JWTs - in addition or instead of the custom version of OAuth or OIDC that ATproto uses (with normal url in JWTs, not dids).
 Similarly, normal URLs for services and